upwebdesign/sublime-snippets/README.md

 Tools -> New Snippet

-Save to your Packages/User folder
+Save to your ~/Library/Application Support/Sublime Text 3/Packages/User folder